deniskovalchuk/libftp/README.md

 ### Connections

-- **Control connection** is a persistent connection used to transfer commands and replies between the client and the server.
+- **Control connection:** A persistent connection for exchanging commands and replies between the client and server.
-- **Data connection** is a temporary connection used to transfer files.
-The connection is only open for the duration of the data transfer.
+- **Data connection:** A temporary connection established solely for transferring files.
+It remains open only for the duration of the data transfer.

 ### Transfer modes